The Journey Continues

 I had been told that I would have to wait till November when I would have been out for a full year before I could have the surgery.
 But as we got to that date I found my health insurance was still having issues approving it.
 I felt so powerless.
 Here I was so desperate for something so important but there was practically nothing I could do about it.

 The weeks became months but finally, in early 2021, I got a call saying we could set a date.
 I was so very excited.
 I wanted it done months ago, so I chose the soonest date they had.
 But that meant there was a LOT to do in the next few weeks.
 Sometimes I had multiple medical visits in one week.
 I was very busy but every visit was one step closer.
-Sometimes I cried in joy in the doctor’s office.
+Sometimes I cried for joy in the doctor’s office.

 Finally, the big day came.
 I was literally dancing in the hospital lobby at 6 am, I was so ecstatic.
 A bit later they took me in to prep me for the surgery.
 They put the IV in and the next thing I remember was being woken up in the recovery room.